benjimin/pywebcorp/README.md

 What currently (i.e. previously) exists:

 ### Relevant projects or code
--   In pywin32 (popular library) there is sspi module accompanied by a demo for http download using NTLM/SSPI with no proxy (and other code relevent for testing SSPI).
-The win32security module also wraps SSPI API.
+-   In pywin32 (popular library) there is an sspi module, accompanied by a demo for http download using NTLM/SSPI with no proxy (and other code relevent for testing SSPI).
+Its win32security module also wraps SSPI API.
 -   Ntlmaps (a python equivalent of CNTLM) is a local proxy for forwarding connections through an NTLM authenticated proxy without SSPI.
 -   Other attempts at supporting NTLM (without SSPI and generally excluding